Configure hostnames in DNS

 Example: https://exampleportal.com/

-Note The specification of a final slash is required.
-Many browsers also add the slash automatically without manual input.
+Note: A trailing slash is required.
+Many browsers automatically add the slash without requiring manual input.

 Windows - IIS

-If the DNS server is configured correctly, the IIS start page is displayed.
+If the DNS server is configured correctly, the IIS home page will be displayed.

 Linux

-If the DNS server is configured correctly, the -NGINX start page is displayed.
+If the DNS server is configured correctly, the NGINX homepage will be displayed.